 More Design Thinking Tools

 We are creating a set of resources and

 In addition to the toolkit, we’re curating a set of resources to help support you through the design thinking process.
 We’ll soon share some of these with you, and over the next year we’ll be continuously adding more.
 Check back periodically to see how things evolve.
 If you have ideas about tools you'd like to see or help create, please get in touch with us at email@example.com

 The toolkit is the result of a project funded by the Global Libraries program at the Bill & Melinda Gates Foundation.
 IDEO led the creation of the toolkit, which was shaped largely from experiences working side by side with librarians in their contexts over the course of 2013-2014.
-We partnered with the Chicago Public Library in the U.S. and Aarhus Public Libraries in Denmark, observed over forty librarians across ten countries, and synthesized learnings from their initial design experiments into this toolkit.
-We would also like to thank the following organizations for their tireless support in the making of this toolkit:
+We partnered with Chicago Public Library in the United States and Aarhus Public Libraries in Denmark, observed over 40 librarians across 10 countries, and synthesized learnings from their initial design experiments into this toolkit.
+You can get in touch with us at firstname.lastname@example.org.